casangi/casadocs/docs/api/casaconfig.rst

 Individual users using a site installation may choose to have their own casarundata installed (e.g. they may wish to control when the data upates happen or they may wish to use an older version of the casarundata).
-Users can do that by setting *measurespath* to a personally controlled location in their persoanl configuration file (typically at ~/.casa/config.py).
+Users can do that by setting *measurespath* to a personally controlled location in their personal configuration file (typically at ~/.casa/config.py).

 startup.py